-Referrals and requests for Educational Psychology Service involvement requires initial consultation and agreement with nominated school representatives and must include formal parental consent.
-The Educational Psychology Service now operates a system for delivering provision through commissioning arrangements.
-A Core Offer exists for all schools which incorporates all statutory duties relating to formal assessment processes.
-Additional intervention and resources can be commissioned by schools and other service users to for identified individual, group or whole school needs.
+Referrals and requests for Educational Psychology Service involvement requires initial consultation with an Educational Psychologist and must include formal parental consent.
+Educational Psychologists will operate and deliver statutory contributions to Education Health Care Plans from September 2014 in response to new Special Educational Needs and Disability (SEND) reforms.
+Additional intervention and resources can be commissioned by schools or other service users for identified individual, group or whole school needs.